exocad/redmine_elasticsearch/README.md

         bundle install

-6. Reindex all documents using the following command BATCH_SIZE might be set smaller when indexing many large documents:
+6. Reindex all documents using the following command (BATCH_SIZE is just a maximum and will adapted when entities are too large):

         cd {REDMINE_ROOT}
         bundle exec rake redmine_elasticsearch:reindex_all RAILS_ENV=production BATCH_SIZE=25